AnshulSood11/Loghouse/README.md

 Agent is the starting point of the service and will set up everything - distributed log, grpc server, membership handling and authorization.

+This is a single-writer, multiple-reader distributed service and the leader server is the only server that can append to the log.

 ### Encryption, Authentication and Authorization

 Client-server connection is authenticated using mTLS.
 To generate the certificates execute